 Please note: Although some MA high schools have chosen to run PLTW as a Chapter 74 curricular program, PLTW courses are considered part of the general education courses in a comprehensive high school.
 Most often PLTW high school courses are offered as electives.

 The PLTW Program Support and Resources webpages have a wealth of information to help your PLTW program thrive.

 WPI hosts PLTW core training each summer.
 Details for WPI's annual core training are typically finalized by April.

 Massachusetts teachers should not go out-of-state for PLTW core training unless the course desired is not offered at WPI or the teacher has extenuating circumstances that make it impossible to attend WPI's core training.

 By attending core training you will earn the certification required to teach the PLTW course in which you participate.
-WPI hosts core training each summer.
 This intensive professional development provides the following:

-To attend PLTW core training you must complete the following process; this process will likely change before summer 2017:
+To attend PLTW core training you must complete the following process:

 This conference, held every October, is open to all K-12 schools and other interested parties.
 By participating, you will learn about developing a K-12 STEM pathway focused on engineering, computer science, and/or biomedical science.
 Administrators, teachers and students from successful PLTW schools will share their experiences and lessons learned.
 The agenda includes many options for each breakout session, so there are topics of interest to everyone, whether you've been involved with PLTW for a long time or this is the first you've heard of the curriculum.